cwaj400/monday-mailchimp-sync/README.md

 A: Errors are logged to Sentry, notifications sent to Discord, and proper HTTP error responses are returned.

 **Q: How do I prevent webhook timeouts?**
 A: Webhooks are acknowledged immediately, then processed asynchronously to prevent timeouts.

+**Q: What about Snyk security vulnerabilities in Vercel dependencies?**
+A: Vercel dependency vulnerabilities (like undici) are known issues that will be fixed in future Vercel updates.
+These don't affect your application's security.